NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 Hi James,
 Thanks for contacting IT Support.
 I've unlocked your account, you should now be able to log in with your current password.

+If you’d like, I can also help you set up a self-service password reset option for the future.